Flying Sites in Jamaica

 #1 SKYLINE , Kingston

 1,450 ft asl, vertical: 750 ft.
-Our oldest site in Jamaica is located in Kingston, above Hope Estate next to the viewpoint on Skyline Drive, aka Liguanea ridge.
+Our first and oldest site in Jamaica is located in Kingston, above Hope Estate next to the viewpoint on Skyline Drive, aka Liguanea ridge.
 This launch is on the lee side of the 7,500 ft high Blue Mountains and usually well sheltered from easterly trade winds. (#1 flight records)

 Launch: drive-up from Papine.